lowRISC/opentitan/doc/getting_started/setup_verilator.md

 By default, the life cycle state will be moved into DEV, which enables debugging features such as the JTAG interface for the main processor.

 Now the simulation can be run.
-The programs listed after `--meminit` are loaded into the system's specified memory and execution is started immediately.

 ```console
 $ cd $REPO_TOP